dongmin0877/TIL/c/variables-and-arithmetic.md

 ## comment

-/* and */ are ignored by the compiler. comment be used to make a program easier to understand.
+/* and */ are ignored by the compiler.
+Comment be used to make a program easier to understand and read.

 ## declare

 In C, all variables must be declared before they are used, usually at the beginning of the function before any executable statements.
-It consists of a type name and a list of variables, such as
+It consists of a type name and a list of variables.

 ```c
 int fahr, celsius;